IsaacColney/video_clipper/README.md

 - ##### Step 2:
   - Run main.py file from the same folder as the video you want to trim
   - ``python3 main.py``

+ ### How to use gui video clipper:
+ - Download file from /gui_tkinter/main.pyw
+ - Run the program on the same directory you want to trim the video from